twilio/twilio-voice-react-native/README.md

 Twilio's Voice React Native SDK allows you to add real-time voice and PSTN calling to your React Native apps.

 Please check out the following if you are new to Twilio's Programmable Voice or React Native.
-Or contact [help@twilio.com](mailto:help@twilio.com) if you need technical support.
+Also, please checkout our [common issues](COMMON_ISSUES.md) page or contact [help@twilio.com](mailto:help@twilio.com) if you need technical support.

 - [Programmable Voice](https://www.twilio.com/docs/voice/sdks)
 - [React Native](https://reactnative.dev/docs/getting-started)